top of page

 Because if we gave in to this bias, we would judge reality by a trait it does not regularly have (being static).
 In general, attributing confidence to doubtless claims would therefore be a mistake.
 Make sure you are open-minded enough to explore the possibilities that exist beyond your personal impressions.

-Anyways, not only winning and losng can exist on a sequence, but they can also cooperate, or lead to one another.
+Anyways, not only winning and losing can exist in a sequence, but they can also cooperate, or lead to one another.
 Let me give you a more concrete example: When Nazi Germany lost in WWII, some Germans won as well.
 After the fall of Hitler, that regime had a second dictator.
 In other words, thanks to Hitler's death, someone actually got to be in charge of his empire, even if briefly.
 A more obvious example in this context is the forced workers at labor camps, who won their freedom thanks to the defeat of their forced employers by the end of the war.

 In other words, if Nazi Germany had not lost World War II, people would not have won anything related to the war.
 Therefore, loss is beneficial not only to opponents, as seen in the example of the second and last dictator of the Nazi regime.
-Ironically, even if the cause you work for, willingly or otherwise, loses, you might still earn something in return.
+War, for that matter, leads to advancement in technology, leading to new discoveries and developments.

-Arguably, there is no win that is without investment.
+Arguably, there is no win without investment.
 Investment is essentially the loss of resources for a particular cause.
 Please note that not every loss is a complete loss.
 A complete loss has no return; any other "impure" loss, has.
 If it had not, it was "pure", as in "complete".

 Thus, any loss that is not "pure"/"complete" can be used in synergy for a greater win.
 And even if you win, or achieve something, very swiftly and easily, you still invested some time into it.
 Therefore, there is no such thing as a win that is pure of any loss.

-You cannot look at the general picture without attributing value, because the different components of that picture have different values, relative to your own purposes.
+You cannot look at the general picture without attributing value, because the different components of that picture have different values, relative to your own found purposes.
 If a rocket from a hostile nation is headed your way, and you just dropped your ice cream on the sidewalk, surely your own safety is far more important than going back to the vendor and buying a new ice cream.
+A pragmatic view can come from a general understanding, however it is one which is, then, focused on a priority.
+Should you prioritize the ice cream, you may lose your life, and not just your money.
+Should you look for shelter or simply lie on the ground, you will have to be still, safe but not refreshed.

 Should we fail to give things the importance they deserve, in the general picture of a subject or situation, we may easily become more irrational.
 Hence why we must evaluate the things we gain and the things we lose within many actions we perform, if we want to be reasonable and wise.